doctriam/awesomerc/README.md

 # Awesome Config

+### Update(04/02/2020):
+Swapping over to Manjaro + Awesome on my work computer.
+Made some changes to that end.
+Trying to move to automating as much of the installation as possible in case I switch from test laptop to a newer one.

+#### User Directory in Lua:
+* Recoded my rc.lua and theme.lua to point to user directory automatically instead of requiring manual changing of path in code.

+#### Wallpaper:
+* Added second wallpaper and a script to swap them easily

+#### Shortcuts:
+* Made all movement of windows (in layout, between tags/monitors) use MOD + CTRL

 ### Update(03/22/2020):
 Made more changes to rc.lua and other stuff.
 Kind of lost track of all the customizations, but here's what I could find.